Hey cyclist!

 Do Not Force the Chain:

 Avoid forcing the chain during cleaning.
-Excessive force can cause damage to the joints and links.
+Excessive force can damage joints and links.

 Do Not Ignore Chain Tension: